decaff42/addon_to_linux/README.md

      - Open the python file with IDLE
      - Press F5 to run the code.
 4. Resolve any issues that the code alerted you to that it could not resolve itself.
    - For example some files may contain non-unicode text.
-In this situation, open the indicated file and delete any lines or characters that do not appear odd.
+In this situation, open the indicated file and delete any lines or characters that appear odd.
    - Re-run the code to process these remaining files.
 5. Copy converted addons to your YSFlight Directory.